maksimkunaev/node-js-server-template/README.md

 $ npm run dev:server

-API endpoint is enabled on http://localhost:9000/api/send-mail
+API endpoint is enabled on http://localhost:9000/api/send-mail CLIENT is enabled on http://localhost:9000/

 If IS_SECURE=true
-API endpoint is enabled on http://localhost:80/api/send-mail
+API endpoint is enabled on http://localhost:80/api/send-mail CLIENT is enabled on http://localhost:9000/

 # start node server
 $ npm run prod:server